 (a) New standards, amendments and interpretation adopted

-- IAS 24 (Revised), related party disclosures (effective January 1, 2011).
-It amends the definition of a related party and modifies certain related party disclosure requirements for government related entities. - Several other standards and interpretations were adopted in the year which had no significant impact on the financial statements.
+• Several standards and interpretations were adopted in the year which had no significant impact on the financial statements.
 Most of these new standards required enhanced disclosures.

 (b) New standards, amendments and interpretations issued but not early adopted